ahmedMshaban/True-glassy-replicate-API-/notes.md

 ### Day 6: Unit Testing

 - **Task**: Write unit tests for all implemented endpoints.
   - Use Django's testing framework to create test cases for each endpoint.
+(DONE)
   - Ensure tests cover various scenarios and edge cases.
+(DONE)
 - **PR**: Unit tests for RESTful endpoints.

 ### Day 7: Code Review and Refactoring

-- **Task**: Review and refactor code.
+- **Task**: Review and refactor code
-  - I need to reduce the database entries to be below 10,000 entries
   - Perform a thorough code review to ensure code quality.
   - Refactor code for better readability and maintainability.
   - Ensure adherence to PEP8 standards.
+(DONE)
 - **PR**: Code review and refactoring.

 ## Week 2